 Book marketing and publicity is about relationships, creating them, building them, and fostering them.
 But it’s also about taking advantage of every opportunity that comes your way, or growing something into an opportunity to gain more exposure and sell more books.

 Think of your campaign as building blocks or bricks.
 One thing builds on another and on another to create a campaign that isn’t just gaining you exposure, but book sales as well.
+And this is true whether you’re doing everything on your own or hiring a book marketing company for their expertise.
 Let’s dig a little deeper.

 Will I sell more books if I’m on Radio or TV?
 How many?